git/git.github.io/rev_news/drafts/edition-63.md

   Last February Damien Robert sent a patch to change how 'ref-filter.c' interprets `%(push:remoteref)`.

+  Damien had already sent [a patch](https://lore.kernel.org/git/20190417081754.bd27mjxjx7qdxhty@doriath/) in April 2019 to fix another bug in 'ref-filter.c' related to `%(push:track)`.
+This patch was incorporated in `git 2.22`.

   'ref-filter.c' is some internal API that formats information about Git refs or Git objects.
 It's used by commands like `git branch` and `git for-each-ref`.